Kcan2001/Kyle-Site/README.md

 # How to start
 1) Clone project to local computer
 2) run npm install - ensure python and node are first installed on your computer.
-If on windows; run "npm install --global --production windows-build-tools" before trying to install.
+If on windows; run `npm install --global --production windows-build-tools` before trying to install.
-3) run "npm start" to start the app main site is on http://localhost:8000/
+3) run ```npm start``` to start the app
+Main site is on http://localhost:8000/
 GraphQL http://localhost:8000/___graphql